Kanglei-Inovations/efood/README.md

   ✅ Switch Toggles for Availability & Takeaway Only.
   ✅ Uses GetX for Real-Time Updates.
   ✅ Ensures Required Fields are Filled Before Submitting.

+Great!
+For checkout and billing, we need to implement:

+1. **Checkout Screen** – Display order summary, total price, and payment options.
+2. **Billing Information** – Allow users to enter their billing details (name, address, phone).
+3. **Payment Integration** – Support for cash on delivery or online payments (e.g., Stripe, Razorpay, PayPal).
+4. **Order Confirmation** – Show an order confirmation screen with order details.
+5. **Order History** – Save completed orders and display them in the "Order History" screen.

 ---

 Do you want a starter template with Firebase setup? 🚀